ega-septian/sleekflow-login-signup-playwright/README.md

 - Videos retained on failure.
 - Trace collection on first retry.
 - One worker to reduce risk detection on the external SSO flow.
+- Browser scope is Chromium/Desktop Chrome only.
+Firefox and WebKit are intentionally not enabled for this assignment.
 - CI retry configuration.

 ## Reviewer Notes